ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ## Create Kubernetes clusters in multiple regions
 {: #create_clusters}

-This tutorial simulates a Kubernetes application deployed to clusters in multiple regions.
+This tutorial deploys a Kubernetes application to clusters in multiple regions.
 In this section, you will create two clusters, one in the United Kingdom region and one in the US South region.

 To create a first cluster in the UK region:
-1. Select **{{site.data.keyword.containershort_notm}}** from the [{{site.data.keyword.Bluemix}} catalog](https://console.bluemix.net/containers-kubernetes/catalog/cluster/create)
+1. Select **{{site.data.keyword.containershort_notm}}** from the [{{site.data.keyword.cloud_notm}} catalog](https://console.bluemix.net/containers-kubernetes/catalog/cluster/create)
 1. Set **Region** to **United Kingdom**
 1. Select **Standard** cluster
 1. Select one or more zones as **Location**
 1. Set **Machine type** to the smallest available - **2 CPUs** and **4GB RAM** is sufficient for this tutorial
 1. Use **2** worker nodes
 1. Set **Cluster name** to **my-uk-cluster**.
 Use the naming pattern *`my-<region>-cluster`* to be consistent with this tutorial

-Repeat the steps above to create a cluster in the US South region.
+1. Repeat the steps above to create a cluster in the US South region.
 Name the cluster **my-us-cluster**.

 While the clusters are getting ready, you are going to prepare the application.